LucioFranco/CompGeo/hw1/sam-1.md

 ![n = 5](img/img5.png){ height=160 }
 ![n = 6](img/img6.png){ height=160 }

-For a polygon of this standard shape of size $n$, there exists two ears and opposite its point exists a valid region.
+For a polygon of this standard shape of size $n$, there exists valid regions outside its two ears.
 Since the lower $n-1$ vertices are strictly-convex, no diagonal exists between these points.
 Therefore each must have only a diagonal with the top vertex (the red vertex in the upper examples), and therefore there exists only one triangulation.

 \newpage